 1. Turn Off Last Seen in WhatsApp

 By default, WhatsApp lets your contacts know when you last opened the app.
-You might prefer to hide this information so people don’t wonder why you’re not responding to their messages.
+You might prefer to hide your online status in WhatsApp so people don’t wonder why you’re not responding to their messages.

 To do so, first open WhatsApp.
 On Android, tap the three-dot Menu button in the upper-right and choose Settings.
 For iOS, tap the Settings entry at the bottom.